 - Put your bare feet on the earth–feel the grass, sand, or water (bonus points for water) with the soles of your feet.
 While the heart belongs to fire, the kidney belongs to water and the kidney meridian begins on the bottom on the foot.
 Acupressure on the bottom of the foot can help ground you too, but you should take advantage of feeling the actual earth during our short summer months.

 - Move your body in a way that makes you happy–hiking, climbing, running, yoga, qi gong, walking, swimming, dancing–just enjoy it.
 Don’t feel like the only way to benefit your heart is through a punishing cardio workout if you hate cardio – not only are you more likely to quit but you are less likely to reap the rewards of daily exercise if it is something you don’t actually like doing.
 Find something that makes you feel happy and good and stick to it.
 Your heart and mind will benefit from it.

 Lastly, you can take a break from the heat with an acupuncture treatment.
 Acupuncture can help to facilitate balance within the body regardless of the season, but when we are over scheduling ourselves with summer activities, it is important to listen to our bodies to rest and recover.

-You can book an appointment with me, Dr. Cheryl Lee, TCMD, R.AC, B.SC EXHP, by clicking here.
+Book an appointment with me, Dr. Cheryl Lee, TCMD, R.AC, B.SC EXHP, by clicking here!